ogotoh/spaln/README.md

 To perform genome mapping, the genomic sequence must be formatted before use.
 Formatting is optional for amino acid sequence database search.

 1. `% cd seqdb`
 2. Download or copy genomic sequences or protein database sequence in multi-fasta format.
-If **spaln** is [compiled](#compile) accordingly, gzipped file need not be uncompressed (the file name must be X.gz).
+If **spaln** is [compiled](#compile) accordingly, gzipped file need not be uncompressed (the file name must be _X_.gz).
 3. Chromosomal sequences should be concatenated into a single file.
 Alternatively, you can use multiple chromosomal files without concatenation.
 This procedure will be described at the end of this section.
 To render the 'make' command effective, the extension of the genomic sequence file should be '.mfa' or '.gf', and protein database sequence should be '.faa'.
 Hereafter, the file name is assumed to be xxxgnm.mfa or prosdb.faa.
-4. `% ./makeidx.pl -i[n|p|np] [spaln options] xxxgnm.mfa(.gz)` or
+4. `% ./makeidx.pl -i[n|p|np] [-g] [spaln options] xxxgnm.mfa(.gz)` or
-   `% ./makeidx.pl -i[a] [spaln options] prosdb.faa(.gz)`
+   `% ./makeidx.pl -i[a] [-g] [spaln options] prosdb.faa(.gz)`
  These commands are shortcuts that replace the following series of operations 5-7, if the input is a single sequence file.
 In that case, you can skip following instructions.
 The block size and *k*-mer size are estimated from the genome size.
 The -ix option specifies the "block file(s)" .bkx to be constructed, where *x* is 'a', 'n' or 'p'.
 The -inp option will construct both .bkn and .bkp files together with the .idx and associated files.
 If -ix is omitted or *x* is empty, no block file is constructed.
+The -g option specifies gzipped output.
 5. `% make xxxgnm.idx` (for genomic sequence) or
    `% make prosdb.idx` (for protein database sequence)
   This command converts the sequence into a binary format.
 Four or five files, xxxgnm.seq, xxxgnm.idx, xxxgnm.ent, xxxgnm.grp, and optionally xxxgnm.odr are constructed (prosdb instead of xxxgnm in case of make prosdb.idx).
 It may take several tens of minutes to construct the files for mammalian genome.
 6. `% make xxxgnm.bkn` (for cDNA queries) or
    `% make xxxgnm.bkp` (for protein queries) or
    `% make prosdb.bka` (for protein database)
- This command makes the block index table.
+ * This command makes the block index table.
 This process may take another several tens of minutes.
- Internally, the make command invokes
+ * Internally, the make command invokes
     `spaln -Wxxxgnm.bkn -KD [Options] xxxgnm.mfa` or
     `spaln -Wxxxgnm.bkp -KP [Options] xxxgnm.mfa`  or
     `spaln -Wprosdb.bka -KA [Options] prosdb.faa`
- If xxxgnm.grp or prosdb.grp were successfully constructed at step 5 above, the option values below would be automatically calculated by script makblk.pl.
-**WARNING:** The estimated maximal gene size can be inadequately small if only a part of the genome (*e.g* a single chromosome) is formatted.
+ * If xxxgnm.grp or prosdb.grp were successfully constructed at step 5 above, the option values below would be automatically calculated by script makblk.pl. **WARNING:** The estimated maximal gene size can be inadequately small if only a part of the genome (*e.g* a single chromosome) is formatted.
 At that time, explicitly specify the maximal gene size by the -XG*N* option of makblk.pl or at the runtime of **spaln**. *N* can have suffix 'k' and 'M' to indicate that the number is measured in kbp and Mbp, respectively.
- Options: (default value)
+ * Options: (default value)
   * -XA *N*: alphabet size of the reduced amino acids: 6 < *N* <= 20 (20)
   * -XB *S*: bit patterns of the spaced seeds.
 The pattern should be asymmetric  when the number of patterns > 2.
   * -XC *N*: number of seed patterns: 0 <= *N* <= 5 (0: contiguous seed)
   * -XG *N*: maximum gene length (262144)
   * -Xa *N*: a parameter used to filter excessively abundant words (10)
   * -Xb *N*: block size (4096) An estimate of *N* is sqrt(genome size).
 For mammals, *N* is nearly equal 54000.
   * -Xg *N*: maximal distance in block number between 5' terminal and 3' terminal blocks (16)
   * -Xk *N*: word size (11 for DNA, 5 for protein)
   * -Xs *N*: distance between neighboring seeds (= *k*)
 7. It is possible to generate xxxgnm.idx and other three files directly from the input files without concatenation:
     `% makdbs -nxxxgnm -KD file1 ... fileN` and
     `% make xxxgnm.bkn` (for cDNA queries) or
     `% make xxxgnm.bkp` (for protein queries)